google/skia/site/dev/contrib/flatten.md

 Flattenables
 ============

-Many objects in Skia, such as SkShaders and other effects on SkPaint, need to be flattened into a data stream for either transport or as part of the key to the font cache.
-Classes for these objects should derive from SkFlattenable or one of its subclasses.
+Many objects in Skia, such as `SkShaders` and other effects on `SkPaint`, need to be flattened into a data stream for either transport or as part of the key to the font cache.
+Classes for these objects should derive from `SkFlattenable` or one of its subclasses.
 If you create a new flattenable class, you need to make sure you do a few things so that it will work on all platforms:

-1: Override the method flatten (the default scope is protected):
+1: Override the method `flatten` (the default scope is protected):

 <!--?prettify?-->
 ~~~~